scala-steward/L-space/site/src/main/tut/index.md

 ```

 ## Examples
-`examples` on how to use the project modules in various environments and
+[L-space-examples](https://github.com/ThijsBroersen/L-space-examples) on how to use the project modules in various environments and
-sample-environments (e.g. Jupyter-notebook with samples [https://hub.docker.com/u/lspace/](https://hub.docker.com/u/lspace/))
+sample-environments (e.g. Jupyter-notebook with samples)